U.S. gasoline prices fall below $4 for first time since March | Headlines

 - United States

-Overall gasoline product supplied, a proxy for demand, is down 6.3% over the last four weeks when compared with a year ago, according to EIA data.
-With job growth still strong, demand could rebound in the coming months with prices at lower levels.
-Refining executives on earnings calls in the last week were optimistic about consumption for the rest of 2022.

-Analysts at Goldman Sachs, however, say crude could rise later this year because the previous surge "did not result in enough demand destruction to end the current, unsustainable deficit".
-Refiners are expected to prioritize heating oil processing in the coming months, cutting gasoline output, which could squeeze that market.
-U.S. gasoline inventories are at 220 million barrels, lower than any point in the past five years.
+Analysts at Goldman Sachs say crude could rise later this year because the previous surge "did not result in enough demand destruction to end the current, unsustainable deficit."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)